ska-sa/spead2/doc/perf.rst

 ^^^^^^^^^^^
 Packet size is not strictly part of the protocol, but also has a large impact on performance.
-For 10Gb/s or faster streams, jumbo frames are highly recommended, although with the kernel bypass techniques described below), this is far less of an issue.
+For 10Gb/s or faster streams, jumbo frames are highly recommended, although with the kernel bypass techniques described below, this is far less of an issue.

 When using spead2 on the send side, the default packet size is 1472 bytes,